nikouu/mGBA-http/README.md

 ![](docs/Images/FlowDiagram.jpg)

+## Features
+- Interact with mGBA with any language that supports HTTP
+- Full Swagger API documentation (swagger.json and SwaggerUI) for fast prototyping and integration
+- Maps 1 to 1 with most of the mGBA scripting API
+- Custom button APIs for easy button interaction
+- Cross platform
+- Easy to setup

 This project is great if you want to:
 - Create a "Twitch Plays"
 - Write an AI bot in your preferred programming language